dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/camera-control.md

 > How it works:
 >
 > 1. If the camera supports zooming and the zoom factor is within its supported range, zooming is done directly by the camera.
-> 2. If the camera does not support zooming, WebGL is used instead.
+> 2. If the camera does not support zooming, software-based magnification is used instead.
-> 3. If the camera supports zooming but the zoom factor is beyond what it supports, the camera's maximum zoom is used, and WebGL is used to do the rest.
+> 3. If the camera supports zooming but the zoom factor is beyond what it supports, the camera's maximum zoom is used, and software-based magnification is used to do the rest.
 (In this case, you may see a brief video flicker between the two zooming processes).

 ```typescript
 setZoom(settings:{factor: number}): Promise<void>;